RohitAsatkar/Fitpro-the-fitness-tracker-/README.md

 - `npm run build` - Build the app for production
 - `npm run lint` - Run ESLint to check code quality

-### License

-This project is licensed – feel free to customize this section as needed.